PeterD3signs/Dq_Check_E-commerce_with_SQL/Checks.md

 This is the simplest of the queries, but it is still important, as it helps to understand some context behind why data is presented in a particular fashion.

+Note:
+- There is no point to create a custom procedure for a functionality that is this simple, so even in PostgreSQL the check is jus vanilla SQL.